valora-inc/secrets-loader/README.md

 ### Troubleshooting
 If you are logged in and have all the necessary permissions, but still getting an error like `failed to retrieve auth metadata with error: invalid_grant` when you try to access secrets, it may be an IDE permissions issue.
 Try setting your Application Default Credentials (ADC) [as described here](https://cloud.google.com/code/docs/intellij/client-libraries#local_development).

+### Optional
+If you are a JetBrains aficionado, you may find [this plugin](https://cloud.google.com/code/docs/intellij/install) enjoyable.
+It includes a SecretManager toolbar.